Dr Pamela Gebrehiwot at Mount Barker District Soldiers' Memorial Hospital

 AGPT registrars seeking Rural Generalist (RG) Fellowship are required to undertake ARST.
 The unique characteristics of rural and remote Australia offer diversity in terms of complex health presentations, and GPs with ARST can provide holistic specialist medical services (such as emergency medicine, mental health, anaesthesia and obstetrics) to their communities.

-Options include Aboriginal and Torres Strait Islander health, anaesthetics, emergency medicine, palliative care, obstetrics and mental health.
+Options include Aboriginal and Torres Strait Islander health, adult internal medicine, anaesthetics, child health, emergency medicine, mental health, obstetrics, palliative care, surgery and academic post.

 Advanced specialised training – ACRRM